 Basic Requirement for Establishing Colorado Residency

 To become eligible for in-state residency, a person must establish legal residence in Colorado.
 Legal residence, or "domicile," is defined as a person's true, fixed, and permanent home and place of habitation.
 No person may establish domicile in Colorado solely for the purpose of obtaining in-state tuition benefits.
 An individual who seeks to establish domicile while registered as a student is presumed to establish Colorado domicile solely for tuition purposes unless there is clear and convincing evidence to the contrary.

 Colorado in-state tuition classification requires Colorado domicile for 12 consecutive months.
 A person must be 22 years of age or older, married, a graduate student or an emancipated minor to begin the 12-month period of establishing domicile in Colorado.
 Unemancipated minors qualify for in-state status if their parents have been domiciled in Colorado for at least one year.

 Evidence of Domicile

 Establishing Colorado domicile includes actions that would be expected of any permanent resident.
-Pursuant to Colorado law, the following may be considered evidence of domicile:
+Pursuant to Colorado law, the following are actions that may be considered evidence of domicile:

-- permanent employment or acceptance of future employment in Colorado; or
+- Permanent employment or acceptance of future employment in Colorado

 Colorado tuition law provides the following rare exceptions to the one-year domicile requirement in certain circumstances: